ssoderlinglab/SpatialProteomics/README.md

 Given the output from the four above programs, you may now find out which modules are significant in that WT and MUT protein abundances vary within the module.

-### Identify significant modules with Linear Mixed Models
+### Identify significant clusters (modules) with Linear Mixed Models
 Navigate into analysis/4_Module-Analysis and run:
 - analysis/4_Module-Analysis/1_module-lmerTest-analysis.R

 You have found the clustered modules in your dataset!
-Please navigate into ~/tables, the protein modules are saved under '{YOUR_GENE}_TMT-Module-Results.xlsx'
+Please navigate into ~/tables, the protein modules are saved under `{YOUR_GENE}_TMT-Module-Results.xlsx`
  - Each protein is assigned to a module.
 You can also analyze how each protein does individually using MSStatsTMT procedure detailed above.
-MSStatsTMT will yield how much the abundance of each protein changed as a result of the Gene Of Interest (GOI) being knocked out.
+MSStatsTMT will yield how much the abundance of **each** protein changed relative to WT and MUT fraction variances.

 ### Gene Ontologies
-If you want to look at Gene Ontologies, you may run the following file the original author used for WASH proteins:
+If you want to remain on the pipeline and look for gene ontologies, you may run the following file the original author used for WASH proteins (changes needed for your GOI):
 - analysis/4_Module-Analysis/2_module-GSEA.R

 **OR**

-You can scrape ShinyGo using '~/ShinyGo/ShinyGO_analysis/1_analyze_modules.ipynb'.
-This works for in an automated loop but sometimes the websites is spontaneous so in intervals it will er..
+You can scrape [ShinyGo](http://bioinformatics.sdstate.edu/go/) using `~/ShinyGo/ShinyGO_analysis/1_analyze_modules.ipynb`.
+This works in an automated loop but sometimes the website is spontaneous so in intervals it will er..
-- ie. if you have 50 modules, it may err on the 25th module.
+- ie. if you have 50 modules, it may err on the 25th module, but all until 25 will save.

-You can create a heatmap with the identified pathways and each module using 'ShinyGo/ShinyGO_analysis/2_cluster_analysis.py'
+You can create a heatmap with the identified pathways modules using `ShinyGo/ShinyGO_analysis/2_cluster_analysis.py`

-**OR** if you have a specific pathway in mind..
+**OR** if you have a specific pathway in mind (Parkinson's, Autism..)

-Navigate into ~/geneontologies and run:
+Navigate into `~/geneontologies` and run:
- - geneontologies/get_KEGGnums.ipynb
+ - `geneontologies/get_KEGGnums.ipynb `
-    - input: ~/tables/{KOGENE}-TMT-Module-Results.xlsx
+    - input: `~/tables/{KOGENE}-TMT-Module-Results.xlsx`
     - gets KEGG ortholog nums to get pathways in next file

- - geneontologies/get_pathways.ipynb
+ - `geneontologies/get_pathways.ipynb`
-    - input: ~/tables/{KOGENE}_moduleResults_KEGGortholog.csv
+    - input: `~/tables/{KOGENE}_moduleResults_KEGGortholog.csv`
+    - Change the Pathway of Interest (POI) from Parkinson's to what you are looking for!
-    - This will calculate gene_ontologies with your pathway of interest (POI) using a hypergeometric test.
-Each module is analyzed at a time, and the overlap between genes in that module vs genes in POI will indicate p-value. (p-val <0.05 == module is enriched in that pathway)
+    - This will calculate gene_ontologies with your POI using a hypergeometric test.
+Each module is analyzed at a time, and the overlap between genes in that module vs genes in POI will indicate p-value. (p-val < 0.05 signifies the module is enriched in POI)
         - P-value is adjusted with benjamin-hochberg for multiple testing (FDR) since multiple memberships are analyzed at once.
-        - output: ~/enrichments_DIY/{YOURGENE_KO}_{YOUR_POI}_hypergeometricDIY.csv
+        - output: `~/enrichments_DIY/{YOURGENE_KO}_{YOUR_POI}_hypergeometricDIY.csv`

     - GSEApy is an inbuilt wrapper for Enrichr (allows list of human/mouse genes to compare against numerous biological libraries- pathways, diseases, genesets).
 This analysis is also provided as a benchmark using inbuilt python/enrichment analysis.
         - documentation: https://gseapy.readthedocs.io/en/latest/introduction.html
-        - output: ~/enrichments_GSEA/{YOURGENE_KO}_{YOUR_POI}_GSEApy.csv
+        - output: `~/enrichments_GSEA/{YOURGENE_KO}_{YOUR_POI}_GSEApy.csv`

-## Plot WT vs MUT fractions
+## Plot WildType vs Mutant fractions
-This program provides a pipeline to plot all proteins in each mixture individually or mixtures averaged for each module individually.
-The average of all protein variations are highlighted in the plot, and individual protein changes are shown in a more transparent color to provide context.
+This program provides a pipeline to plot all proteins in each mixture individually or averaged for each module.
+The average of all protein variations for WT and MUT are highlighted in the plot, and individual protein changes are shown in a more transparent color to provide context.

-Please navigate into ~/compare_MutvsWTfractions/WT_Mut_fractionPlot.ipynb and change the variables in the second cell to your data.
+Please navigate into `~/compare_MutvsWTfractions/WT_Mut_fractionPlot.ipynb` and change the variables in the second cell to your data.
 Please work through the notebook, changing the input to what you need specifically!

-You can just run main, the commented out function calls are there if you would like to check the function at the definition.
+You can just run main, at the function definition there are calls (commented out).
+If you need to debug, uncomment for convenience.